itsJohnny21/CSE-464-2024-jsalaz59/README.md

 - `writeToFile`: writes content to a file
 - `executeDotCommand`: executes a dot command

+#### Why Apply These Refactorings

 These extractions improve readability and maintainability.
+The `outputGraph` is now much shorted and the `writeToFile` and `executeDotCommand` it uses can easily be unit tested.

 #### More refactorings